rhysbrooks1/CS321-002-s25-team-09/BTree-Database-Analysis.md

 ## Team 3
 <hr/>

-Below represents a table for analyzing a few select B-Trees and their top `SQUERY` results from their corresponding database tables.
+The table below shows the results of analyzing a few select B-Trees and their top `SQUERY` results from their corresponding database tables.
 Please answer the following questions in the table with the specified parameters for B-Tree creation:

 <hr/>